 Status and Distribution

-Very local, in south-east England (Kent, Surrey and Sussex).
-In the 1950s several were bred from Portland, Dorset, but there have been no more recent records from this area.
+Very local, on short-turfed downland, in south-east England (Kent, Surrey and Sussex).
+In the 1950s several were bred from Portland, Dorset, but there have been no known recent records since.

 Foodplant and Larval Feeding Signs